 How long have you been in your current role?

-Back in 2005, I swapped my lab coat for production overalls when I was promoted to my current role.
-I felt this was a natural progression, as I was comfortable with all the laboratory systems, had the required people management skills to take the next step and needed a challenge.
+I swapped my lab coat for production overalls when I was promoted to my current role.
+I felt this was a natural progression, as I was comfortable with all the lab systems, had the required people management skills and needed a challenge.

 How has your career developed?

 Within a month of joining the company, I had started day-release studies.
-After two years I had achieved a HNC in Chemistry followed by a four-year degree in Analytical Chemistry.
+After two years I had achieved a Higher National Certificate in Chemistry followed by a four-year degree in Analytical Chemistry.
 Throughout my training, I was treated just like any other analyst on the team.
-The company was really supportive, providing 6 extra study days a year for coursework and exam revision.
-I also completed NVQ level 2, regulatory training and the site’s own TQA 1, 2, 3 and 4 courses, which focus on problem solving, continuous improvements and lean work.
+The company was really supportive, providing six extra study days a year for coursework and exam revision.
+I also completed:

-Having completed a Diploma in Management studies in 2006, I’m continuously looking for new learning challenges, including further management qualifications.
+Having completed a Diploma in Management studies, I’m continuously looking for new learning challenges, including further management qualifications.